Uric Acid (Synovial Fluid)

 What other tests might I have along with this test?

-Your healthcare provider may also order blood and urine tests to measure uric acid levels.
+You may also have blood and urine tests to measure uric acid levels.
 Higher than normal levels of uric acid in the blood or urine can suggest gout.
-But the only way your provider can diagnose the condition for sure is by measuring the levels of uric acid in your synovial fluid.
+But the only way your healthcare provider can diagnose the condition for sure is by measuring the levels of uric acid in your synovial fluid.

 What do my test results mean?